kynex7510/GLASS/DOCS.md

 ## Debugging

 If GLASS doesn't work as intended, or is responsible for crashing applications, you can compile it in debug mode.
-Assertions will be enabled, and informations will be logged either under `sdmc:/GLASS.log`, or if GLASS is running under an emulator, they will be logged on the emulator console.
+Assertions will be enabled, and informations will be logged under `sdmc:/GLASS.log`.

 By default, GLASS in debug mode will abort whenever an OpenGL error is raised.
 This behaviour can be controlled with the `GLASS_NO_MERCY` macro.